aio-libs/aiobotocore/README.rst

 Async client for amazon services using botocore_ and aiohttp_/asyncio_.

-aiobotocore_ is a mostly full featured asynchronous version of botocore.
+This library is a mostly full featured asynchronous version of botocore.

 Install